 B. You are responsible for reading and understanding all forms that you are asked to sign, including those signed electronically, and for keeping copies of them.

 C. You must complete all application forms accurately and submit them on time to the appropriate office.
 You must be aware of, and comply with, the deadlines for application or reapplication for aid.
 Remember, no form of assistance is automatically renewed from year to year, but may be awarded upon reapplication by the priority deadline.
-Such reapplication must indicate continued financial need as defined by individual need-based programs, as well as satisfactory academic progress.
+Such reapplication must indicate continued financial need as defined by individual need-based programs in order to continue to receive need-based aid, as well as satisfactory academic progress.

 E. You must return all additional documentation, entrance interview form, verification, corrections, and/or new information requested by either the Financial Aid Office or the agency to which you submitted your application.

 F. If you receive scholarships or loans from any source for which applications are not processed by the Financial Aid Office, it is your responsibility to notify our office immediately.
 (This includes, but is not limited to, Military Health Professions Scholarships, the MD/PH.D or Medical Scientist Training Program and scholarships from our Medical Alumni Office.)

 G. You must accept responsibility for all loan agreements you sign.
 Loans are obligations that must be repaid.
 You must repay both principal and interest even if you do not complete your program, are unable to obtain employment, or are otherwise dissatisfied with educational or other services from the school.

 H. You must accept responsibility for all service agreements you sign.
 Service contracts not repaid with service must be repaid monetarily.
 You must repay both principal and accrued interest even if you do not complete your program, are unable to obtain employment, or are otherwise dissatisfied with educational or other services from the school.